Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 ## Conclusion

 It was a fun experience to rebuild the same game several years later after gathering all of my commercial experience and still being able to learn new things along the journey.
-So far, I've got 200+ downloads and generated $0.20 in ad revenue, but hey, the learnings are priceless!
+So far, I’ve got 200+ downloads and generated $0.20 in ad revenue, but hey, the learnings are priceless!